mdb1/mdb1/README.md

 * 🎾 Playing tennis
 * ⚽️ Playing soccer
 * 🏋️‍♀️ Going to the gym
 * 📚 Reading and being up to date with the industry standards.
-I maintain an [updated document](https://gist.github.com/mdb1/61e47a010f0def0a290b416266d94d28) with of interesting articles.
+I maintain an [updated document](https://gist.github.com/mdb1/61e47a010f0def0a290b416266d94d28) with interesting articles.
 * 🪕 Playing the Ukulele
 * 🚶🏻 Walking
 * ⌨️ Working on open-source projects